rabbitmq/rabbitmq-website/docs/federation-reference.md

     <tr>
       <td>`queue-type`</td>
       <td>
-        The queue type of the [upstream queue](./federated-exchanges#implementation).
+        The queue type of the [internal upstream queue](./federated-exchanges#implementation) used by exchange federation.

-        Defaults to `classic`.
-Set to `quorum` for high availability.
+        Defaults to `classic` (a single replica queue type).
+Set to `quorum` to use a [replicated queue type](./quorum-queues/).

         Changing the queue type will delete and recreate the upstream queue by default.
-        This may lead to messages getting lost (if they were in the upstream queue) or missed (when they are published while there's no upstream queue to collect them).
+        This may lead to messages getting lost or not routed anywhere during the re-declaration.
-        You can set `resource-cleanup-mode` key to `never` to avoid that.
+        To avoid that, set `resource-cleanup-mode` key to `never`.
         This requires manually deleting the old upstream queue so that it can be recreated with the new type.

-        Available since: 3.13.1
+        Available since: `3.13.1`
       </td>
     </tr>

     <tr>
       <td>`resource-cleanup-mode`</td>
       <td>
-        Whether to delete the [upstream queue](./federated-exchanges#implementation) when federation stops.
+        Whether to delete the [internal upstream queue](./federated-exchanges#implementation) when federation links stop.

-        By default, the upstream queue is deleted immediately when federation link stops.
+        By default, the internal upstream queue is deleted immediately when a federation link stops.
         Set to `never` to keep the upstream queue around and collect messages even when changing federation configuration.
       </td>